BEFORE YOU VISIT

 How can I obtain tickets?

 Visit lincolnsymphony.com to choose your own seat, receive your electronic ticket, and bring it with you to the concert, or choose to pick it up at will call before the performance.
-Our Audience Services Manager is also available at 402.476.2211 Monday-Friday, 9am–5pm.
-The box office and will call open at the venue 90 minutes before each performance.
+Our Audience Services Manager is also available at 402.476.2211 Monday-Thursday 9am–5pm and Friday 9am-1pm.
+The Box Office and Will Call open at the venue 90 minutes before each performance.

 How much do tickets cost?

-Single tickets for adults cost $15/$35, and for youth 17 and under cost $5, inclusive of all ticketing and facility fees.
+Single tickets cost $20/$40 for adults, and $5 for youth 17 and under, inclusive of all ticketing and facility fees.
 We also offer discounts for young professionals, students, and music teachers.
-Subscription packages with seating benefits are available for the Lied Series (8 concerts), Classical Series (6 concerts), Compose Your Own (4 concerts), and Family Series (two adults and all dependent children for one low price).
+Subscription packages with seating benefits are available for the Lied Series (9 concerts), Classical Series (7 concerts), Compose Your Own (4 concerts), and Family Series (two adults and all dependent children for one low price).

 What options are available for families?

-Our family concerts are a perfect way to introduce children to Classical music during an hour-long performance that includes actors or puppets.
-However, we also welcome children at every concert, and we provide special children’s program magazines which include educational activities and a coloring contest.
-If your child becomes noisy during Lied Center events, ask any usher to be directed to the glassed-in room at the back of the main floor, where you can see and hear the performance without disturbing your neighbors.
+Our family concerts are a perfect way to introduce children to classical music during an hour-long presentation that includes actors or puppets.
+We also welcome children at all Lied Center concerts, and we provide special children’s program magazines which include educational activities, a coloring page, and a coupon for a free cookie at intermission.
+If your child is becoming noisy during Lied Center events, ask any usher to be directed to the glassed-in room at the back of the main floor, where you can see and hear the performance without disturbing your neighbors.

 How can I prepare for the concert?

 Get connected by joining LSO’s eNewsletter list and by following us on Facebook, Twitter, and Instagram.
-On our website, read program notes for upcoming concerts.
-For a more in-depth conversation about each Classical concert, attend the pre-concert chat beginning 45 minutes before the concert in the Lied Center’s Steinhart Room, hosted by NET Radio with the maestro and special guests.
+On our website, read program notes and listen to our Spotify playlist for upcoming concerts.
+For a more in-depth conversation about each classical concert, watch LSO’s Pre-Concert Chats with Maestro Polochick and special guests, hosted by Nebraska Public Media.
+The chat for each classical concert is available to view online beginning the Thursday prior to the concert, and is also screened in the Steinhart Room 45 minutes before the concert begins.

 I can’t make it to the concert.
 What should I do with my tickets?